-Chiropractic uses non-invasive, natural, and drug-free healing methods to ensure you and your unborn baby are healthy.
+Chiropractic uses non-invasive and natural, healing methods to ensure you are healthy.

 Here is a great article written by Dr. Jeanne Ohm explaining why all pregnant women should be checked by a chiropractor (originally published in the I.C.P.A newsletter May/June 2001):

 Chiropractic care is essential for the pregnant mother.
 Her systems and organs are now providing for two and their optimal function is critical for the baby’s healthy development.
 The mother’s

 spine and pelvis undergoes many changes and adaptations to compensate for the growing baby and the risk of interference to her nervous system is increased.
 Specific chiropractic care throughout pregnancy works by enhancing nervous system function and providing greater health potential for both the mother and baby.